garidium/g-ffl-cockpit/README.txt

 2. You can also see a full listing of products imported from the distributors configured, along with the automated price settings.

 == Changelog ==
+2. v1.0.1 Added a Load Config Button to reload configuration from database
 1. v1.0.0 Initial Release of the g-FFL Cockpit Plugin